hiebelky/Bio-MR/README.md

 CS51 Design and implementation of a framework for bio-informed 3D user interaction

 ## Building the API
+This section is for developers.
+If you just want to run the program, download the prebuilt version: https://github.com/hiebelky/Bio-MR/releases

 ### 1. Install Qt
 1. Download the Qt Online Installer from the bottom of this page: https://www.qt.io/download-open-source